ze0r/Kill_WinDefender/README.md

 # How to use?
 1 download Kill-Defender.bat
-2 Run msconfig, then go to boot -> Security Boot -> miminal, apply, Reboot..
-3 In safe mode, run Kill-Defender.bat, double clike or run at cmd.exe are all fine.
+2 right-click Kill-Defender.bat -> run as administrator, then press enter 3 In safe mode, run Kill-Defender.bat, double clike or run at cmd.exe are all fine.
-4 Run msconfig, select normal bootl, then reboot...
-5 OK.
+4 right-click Kill-Defender.bat -> run as administrator, then press enter 5 OK.